Hello again. Casey Jensen here at OptionsANIMAL. Now we’re getting a little bit more strategy-specific so we’re going to talk about a bull

 How it works: Let’s say a stock’s trading at 39.
 I have this little chart down here.
 Here’s this nice little bullish trend.
 You feel like stock’s starting

 to go up pretty well.
-What you do is you go buy, first off we’ll just call this long call at strike price 40.
-You go buy a call option here at strike price
+What you do is you go buy, first, off we’ll just call this long call at strike price 40.
+You go buy a call option here at the strike price

 40. Again, that acts as your primary instrument for this trade.
 You want the stock to go up.

 Now, to again hedge your bet a little bit, a little bit of a safety net, what you’ll go do now is you’ll go sell a call option at strike price 45.
 Short